asokolsky/RESTing-with-Flask/02/farm/README.md

 alex@latitude:~/Projects/RESTing-with-Flask/02/farm$ python3 -m unittest
 ```

-The above will looks for all the files named test_xyz.py and will run unit test on it.
+The above will look for all the python files starting with test_ and will run
+unit test on those.

 Alternatively you can test one module at a time:

 ```
 alex@latitude:~/Projects/RESTing-with-Flask/02/farm$ python3 test_restc.py
-alex@latitude:~/Projects/RESTing-with-Flask/02/farm$ python3 test_restc.py
+alex@latitude:~/Projects/RESTing-with-Flask/02/farm$ python3 test_farm.py
 ```